Alan-bur/WM4K/README.md

 ### About Donations
 In the words of **Alan-bur** (the creator of this texture pack):
 > Donations are entirely optional and are meant to support my ongoing work in creating and maintaining fan projects.
 Donations are not payments for this texture pack and do not grant any special access or benefits related to it.

+This is obviously not true.
+You need to join his Patreon to get the download.

 ### Contact
 For any inquiries or removal requests, please contact the original creator at alanbur2020@gmail.com.